jcody49/intro-to-python/Achievement-1/Exercise-1.4/Learning-Journal.md

     - My Reflection:
       - I have made some progress on the Python language in general.
 I have learned about manipulating data in the forms of tuples, lists and dictionaries.
 I have learned how to use operators and construct algorithms for efficiently accomplishing small tasks.
 Also, I have learned how to define and call functions in Python.
 These have been my first steps into cementing Python's syntax and vocabulary.
 I still have a lot of learning ahead of me, so I don't think I can really take advantage of the simplicity and maintainability until I have learned more and see Python's bigger picture.
 Also, I believe we learn Django in Achievement 2?
 So, I won't know much about that until then.

+### Exercise 4

+Reflection Questions

+1. Why is file storage important when you're using Python?
+What would happen if you didn't store local files?

+  - File storage is important because the data will disappear at the end of execution if it isn't stored somewhere.

+2. In this Exercise you learned about the pickling process with the pickle.dump() method.
+What are pickles?
+In which situations would you choose to use pickles and why?

+  - Pickles are used for storing complex data as a binary file of bytes, so pickles are ideal for dictionaries since they carry key-value pairs that aren't transferrable in their normal format.
+Pickles make it so that complex data can be transferred between files.

+3. In Python, what function do you use to find out which directory you're currently in?
+What if you wanted to change your current working directory?

+  - os.getcwd() will tell you your current working directory
+  - os.chdir(<path>) will change to another directory, taking the path of the directory you'd like to change to as an argument

+4. Imagine you're working on a Python script and are worried there may be an error in a block of code.
+How would you approach the situation to prevent the entire script from terminating due to an error?

+  - To comb for errors, you can use a try-except block.
+The programmer needs to put the code to be "tried" in the try block, and the potentially error-prone code should go in the except block, so that if an error occurred your script would identify it as well as still run.

+5. You're now more than halfway through Achievement 1!
+Take a moment to reflect on your learning in the course so far.
+How is it going?
+What's something you're proud of so far?
+Is there something you're struggling with?
+What do you need more practice with?
+Feel free to use these notes to guide your next mentor call.

+  - Python is going okay.
+It's dense.
+I'm working on my javascript algorithm skills as well, and I am seeing all of these ways I can solve the same problems I have solved with javascript, but with Python.
+For instance, I just learned how to split a string and reverse it with Javascript--I can definitely do that with Python as well.
+There are a few algorithm problems on freecodecamp that I now know how to solve with Python.
+I am, struggling with file storage--1.4 was ROUGH!
+I don't fully understand how I got everything to work.
+I wish there were more visuals to go along with the exercise at the end.
+I felt extremely in the dark, and I desperately needed to enlist the help of the examples and Google.
+I do feel like I'm picking this up a little better and more thoroughly than I did Javascript, so it has been good to feel that comfort.
+One exception to that , however...
+There are a lot of striking similarities between Python and JS...
+I think it helps me to grasp new concepts with Python; however, at the same time, I think it might cause extra confusion sometimes because they are so alike in so many ways, but they look SO different!
+Can't tell you how many times I go to write "let ="...
+There's a strong mixture of confusion, but also empowerment that I have experienced since I have begun my Python journey.

+  I need more practice with...
+  ALL OF IT!!!